NYUCCL/psiTurk/doc/index.md

 [**psiturk**](https://psiturk.org/) is an open-source Python library that makes it easy to create high-quality behavioral experiments that are delivered over the Internet using a web browser.

 psiturk is not, _by itself_, used for creating surveys or interfaces in the browser (for that we recommend tools like [jspych](https://www.jspsych.org) or [d3.js](https://d3js.org)).
-Instead, psiturk solves all the _other_ myriad of problems that come up in web experimentation including:
+Instead, psiturk solves the _other_ myriad of problems that come up in web experimentation including:
 - reliably and securely serving webpages to participants over the internet
 - blocking repeat participation (when desired)
 - counterbalancing conditions
 - incrementally saving data to databases
 - simplifying the process of soliciting and approving work on crowdworking sites

-In addition to making it easy to run simple, standard experiments it enables much more complex designs including adaptive tasks where for instance a computational model might run on the server (in e.g., Python) and process the participants' data in real time to change the stimuli presented later in a task.
+In addition to providing a simple, standardized workflow for online experiment development, it also enables much more complex designs where a computational model might run on the server (in e.g., Python) to determine which stimuli to display.

-psiturk provides a flexible but standardized workflow for online experiment development.
+**psiturk** is used in research from cognitive science, psychology, neuroscience, bioinformatics, marketing, computer security, user interface testing, computer science, and machine learning in both academic and industry.

+Odds are pretty good that if you are thinking "should I start from scratch with Flask or node.js to implement my Mechanical Turk experiment" the answer is no, use **psiturk** and save yourself a lot of time.

 We do all this in an open and free development environment that draws from the community to share best practices.
-We don't want your money but we accept bug reports, feature requests, and -- even better -- pull requests**🎈**!
+We happily accept bug reports, feature requests, and -- even better -- pull requests**🎈**!

 ## Video introduction